-- 1. Swipe down from the status bar and then touch 🌄. - 2.
-Touch 💼 Security. - Trusted credentials Touch to display the trusted system and user credentials. - Install from storage Touch to install a secure certificate from a USB drive. - Clear credentials Deletes all secure certificates and related credentials.
+- 1. Swipe down from the Status bar to open the Quick Access panel and then touch \$\$. - 2.
+Touch Security. - Trusted credentials Touch to display the trusted system and user credentials. - Install from storage Touch to install a secure certificate from the microSD card or internal storage. - · Clear credentials Deletes all secure certificates and related credentials.